hazelfazel/openssl-brainpool/README.md

 -----END EC PARAMETERS-----
 </pre>

-<p>I have created a collection of well known brainpool curves you can import by OpenSSl.
-Today OpenSSL nativly supports brainpool curves, so there is no need to import them manually.
-Maybe this collection is helpful anyway.
+<p>I have created a collection of well known brainpool curves you can import into OpenSSL.
+Today OpenSSL nativly supports brainpool curves, so there is no need to import them manually, if you turst OpenSSL ;-).
 If you want to import your own curves, my collection can be a starting point.</p>

 <p>To generate a key out of a given brainpool curve enter:</p>
 <pre>
 openssl ecparam -inform DER -in brainpoolP256r1.der -out brainpoolP256r1.key.pem -genkey